ellipsis/ellipsis/README.md

 \/_/ \/_/ \/_/   …because $HOME is where the <3 is!
 ```

-Ellipsis is a framework for managing dotfiles.
+Ellipsis is a package manager for dotfiles.

 ### Features
 - Creating new modules is trivial (any git repository is already a module).